rahuldkjain/blog/content/blog/gsap-animation-series.md/1-familiar-with-basic-functions.md

    y: 200,  // to drop the ball i.e transform: translateY(200px)
    duration: 1.5, // duration of the animation
    repeat: -1, // to repeat infinite times
-   ease: "Bounce.easeOut" // to give the bounce effect, });
+   ease: "bounce.out" // to give the bounce effect, });
 ```
-I know you are thinking what the heck `ease: Bounce.easOut` is that.
+I know you are thinking what the heck `ease: bounce.out` is that.
 Don't panic, it's just an ease function that **gsap** provides to give bouncing effect.
 Check out other ease visualizers [here](https://greensock.com/ease-visualizer/).

 `NOTE` Properties to change things in gsap differs from CSS properties.
 I recommend you to bookmark gsap-cheatsheat for future purpose.